Port of Yingkou

 The Port of Yingkou is an international seaport in Yingkou, Liaoning, People's Republic of China.
 It is the second-largest port in northeast China and the tenth-largest nationwide.
 It includes two separate dockland areas, the Yingkou old port at the mouth of the Daliao River, and the Bayuquan port located directly on Liaodong Bay on the Bohai Sea.

 The port is a major import facility for northeastern China and parts of Mongolia with an annual trade volume of more than 21 million metric tons (MT) through 27 shipping berths.
 Principal port activities include grain and sugar, timber, oil tar, coal, steel and minerals, and vehicle imports.
 The port also handles up to 250,000 containers per year.

 Yingkou Port Group Co.'s services also include bulk cargo loading, pipeline transportation, railway and highway transportation.
 Apart from docks it also operates tugboats, pilot boats, barges and communication ships.

 History

 River and coastal trade have existed in Yingkou since 1280 AD, but international shipping commenced in 1858 with Yingkou's designation as a Treaty Port under the Treaty of Tianjin.
 The first shipping dock was opened at the mouth of the Liao River in 1864.
 Over the next ten years additional docks were constructed at the mouths of the Hun and the Tai, collectively forming what is now known as Yingkou old port.

 The expiry of the treaty led to a decline in shipping and a reversion to a principally domestic port.
-The port was revived following the Chinese economic reforms of the late 1970s which led to the construction of the Bayuquan Port on Liandong Bay.
+The port was revived following the reform and opening up of the late 1970s which led to the construction of the Bayuquan Port on Liandong Bay.
 These new facilities added 20 more shipping berths with a break bulk capacity of ten million MT a year.